joinpursuit/ac-curriculum-web/unit2-apis-and-advanced-javascript/README.md

   - How to leverage multiple packages (either from NPM or self created) to write maintainable code
   - **Learning outcome**: Take the tic-tac-toe implementation from the previous unit and refactor into smaller modules in multiple files.
 The new modules should be self contained, reusable and extensible.
   - **Learning outcome**: Ability to, as a group, break apart a sizable webpage into smaller modules and distribute work among the team through individual modules.
 Collaboration is done through GitHub and Gulp is used for building js files.
+- Objects / HashTables: 1 day
+  - Syntax for JS objects
+  - Common uses for key-value mappings
+  - Big O performance
+  - Common problems solved with Key-Value Objects: Uniques, Lookups, Maps, Caching, etc.
+  - HashTable C-style implementation (array of linked lists) and the performance implications
+  - **Learning outcome**: Write a JavaScript function that takes an input an array and returns a new array with only the unique elements from the input.
+This should be O(n) time and preserve the order of the input array
+  - **Learning outcome**: Create a vehicle lookup implementation that lets users lookup vehicles by name and display the different features of the vehicle on the page.

 ### Week 2